Monty/WhatsStreamingToday/USAGE.md

 Then examine the diff file called **Acorn_diffs-[LONGDATE].txt** or **MHz_diffs-[LONGDATE].txt**, where **[LONGDATE]** is the date/time the script was run in the format yymmdd.HHMMSS, e.g. 170609.161113.

+MHz shows on the web are not sorted by title.
+When shows are rearranged, the individual column diffs may look significant.
+Check the "titles" column diffs to see if the changes are only from identical titles being deleted and re-inserted.

 #### To remove any files created by running scripts: